mikedll/cknife/README.md

       username: dbuser
       password: dbpassword

+**Warning:** do not use a colon in your password, or the password configuration will not work.
+This is a shortcoming of this project and a consequence of the `.pgpass` file format used by PostgreSQL.

 Then you can capture a snapshot of your database.
 You can also restore it using this tool.